ElectronicCats/pxt-airQuality/README.md

 * ``|HWID|``block is used to test the most basic read on the I2C line.
 Use if you are having probelms establishing communication.

 ### Example Project:
-The following project will read the eCO2 and TVOCs data and then display it on the 5x5 LED matrix.
+The following project will read the eCO2 and TVOCs data.

 ```blocks
 let eCO2 = 0